ObjectManagementGroup/mdsa-omg-spec/README.txt

     --- When using Overleaf.com, the files below this line are read-only ---

-    Submission_Template.tex     The main core template document.
+    Specification_Template.tex     The main core template document.
 All formatting and structure is controlled starting with this file.

-    Style (.sty) files are LaTeX command bundles. omg.sty                     omg.sty provides the basics used across all OMG documents. omg_rfp.sty                 omg_rfp.sty is for creating an RFP. omg_submission.sty          omg_submission.sty is for creating a submission in response to an RFP.
+    Style (.sty) files are LaTeX command bundles. omg.sty                     omg.sty provides the basics used across all OMG documents. omg_rfp.sty                 omg_rfp.sty is for creating an RFP. omg_specification.sty          omg_specification.sty is for creating a submission in response to an RFP.

     .bib files are bibliography databases.
 These are provided for your convenience.
 You can refer to any of these entries via \cite{<entrycode>} and it will build your bibliography for you according to OMG requirements. iso.bib         ISO standards